johnyenter-briars/automatatutor-2.0/STATUS.md

 - Edit folder shouldn't be a page, should be done on this page
 - Add a "clear all problems" button
 - Fix All TODOS
+- Better individual problem reporting, like average grade, average number of attempts for each student.
+Maybe its own separate section?
 - Better and more comprehensive UI features to control the flow of problems
 - Allow admins or teachers to edit grades directly instead of having to open the database
 - Sorting folders